lugondev/rwa-example-privy.io/README.md

 A comprehensive marketplace for tokenizing, trading, and managing Real World Assets (RWAs) built with Next.js 14, TypeScript, and modern Web3 technologies.

-> ⚠️ **QUAN TRỌNG**: Project này hiện đang ở giai đoạn Proof of Concept (POC).
-Mặc dù có đầy đủ cấu trúc và UI components, nhưng nhiều tính năng core vẫn đang được phát triển và chưa thể chạy production được.</div>
+> ⚠️ **IMPORTANT**: This project is currently in the Proof of Concept (POC) phase.
+Although it has a complete structure and UI components, many core features are still under development and it is not production-ready.</div>

 ## 📸 Screenshots